 A few safety tips include wearing flippers, as it is a large bay and flippers will make it easier to swim.
 There are sea urchins in the rocks and flippers will protect your feet.
 Entering and leaving the water can be challenging from Cabbage Tree, as are large rocks, and barnacles which can be dangerous with a wave.

-I’d recommend starting from Shelly Beach and snorkeling around the bay and then back.
-Finally, I’d recommend wearing a rash vest which will protect you from UV rays, and also jellyfish.
+Starting from Shelly Beach is a safer entry and snorkeling around the bay and then back.
+I’d recommend wearing a rash vest to protect you from UV rays, and jellyfish.
+The bay can occasionally get bluebottle jellyfish with a South Westerly wind.

 Shelly Beach Marine Life